Cozy Cottage Christmas Stocking

 Heel Row 2: Ch1, turn, sc in first st, sc2tog, hdc in each st until there are 3 left, sc2tog, sc in last st. (12)

-Heel Row Side 1: Working along the side of each Heel Row, sc in side of Heel Row 6 to Heel Row 1, sl st in base of Heel Row 1 (See Figure 3).
+Heel Row Side 1: Sc in side of each Heel Row to Heel Row 1, sl st in base of Heel Row 1 (See Figure 3).

-Heel Row Side 2: Ch1, turn, sc in the 6 sts along the sides of the Heel Rows, sc in the 2 sts at the top of the heel, working along the other side of each Heel Row, sc in side of Heel Row 6 to Heel Row 1, sl st in base of Heel Row 1 (See Figure 4).
+Heel Row Side 2: Sc in the 2 sts at the top of the heel, working along the other side sc in side of each Heel Row to Heel Row 1, sl st in base of Heel Row 1 (See Figure 4).
 Fasten off.
 (14)

 Round 14: Pick up Color 1 and starting in the first available sc (See Figure 5) and working over the sts of the stocking first, then over the sts of the Heel, repeat Round 3.